siyuheng/SuperAdap/README.md

 Siyu Heng (Email: <siyuheng@sas.upenn.edu>)

 ## Description
-**SuperAdap** is R package for performing a sensitivity analysis in matched observational studies with the two-stage programming method proposed in the paper "Increasing Power for Observational Studies of Aberrant Response: An Adaptive Approach" by Heng, Kang, Small, and Fogarty.
+**SuperAdap** is an R package for performing a sensitivity analysis in matched observational studies with the two-stage programming method proposed in the paper "Increasing Power for Observational Studies of Aberrant Response: An Adaptive Approach" by Heng, Kang, Small, and Fogarty.

 Before installing this R package, please ensure that you have installed the following three R packages: **gurobi**, **Matrix**, **mvtnorm**.
 To install this package in R from GitHub, please run the following commands: